sebastienroy/shutter_speed_tester/DevelopmentStories.md

 The higher is the resistor value between the phototransistor, the more sensitive is the result.
 - With a 1k Ohm resistor, the measured voltage change a little when putting the phototransistor in front of the led
 - The sensibility increases with increasing value of resistor
-- When using 1M Ohm resistor, it is possible to change the input state at a ~ 5cm distance
+- When using 1M Ohm resistor, it is possible to change the input state at a ~ 5 cm distance
 - When using 4x1M Ohm resistors (serial circuit), it is even possible to change the state at 10 cm

 Questions :